Norms of idempotent Schur multipliers: Bipartite graphs

 Let~$m,n\in\bN\cup \{\aleph_0\}$, and consider an $m\times n$ matrix~$A=[a_{ij}]$ where each~$a_{ij}\in \{0,1\}$.
 To~$A$ we associate an undirected countable bipartite graph~$G=G(A)$, specified as follows.
 The vertex set~$V(G)$ is the disjoint union of two sets, $R$ and~$C$, where $|R|=m$ and $|C|=n$.
 Fixing enumerations $R=\{r_1,r_2,\dots\}$ and $C=\{c_1,c_2,\dots\}$, we define the edge set of~$G$ to be

 For example, if

 then the corresponding graph is where we have drawn the set of ``row vertices'' $R=\{r_1,r_2,r_3\}$ above the ``column vertices'' $\{c_1,c_2,c_3,c_4\}$.
-In general, $G$ will be a bipartite graph with bipartition~$(R,C)$, which simply means that no edges join an element of~$R$ to an element of~$C$.
+In general, $G$ will be a bipartite graph with bipartition~$(R,C)$, which simply means that~$R\cap C=\emptyset$ and every edge in~$G$ joins an element of~$R$ to an element of~$C$.
 We call such a graph an $(R,C)$-bipartite graph.
 Clearly the map $A\mapsto G(A)$ is a bijection from the set of all $m\times n$ matrices of $0$s and~$1$s onto $\Gamma(R,C)$, the set of all $(R,C)$-bipartite graphs.
 We remark in passing that in the linear algebra and spectral graph theory literature, $A$ is called the biadjacency matrix of~$G(A)$.

 We will write $A=M(G)$ to mean that $G=G(A)$, and we adopt the shorthand In particular, if~$R$ and~$C$ are countably infinite sets, then

 More generally, if~$X$ and~$Y$ are any sets and~$G\subseteq X\times Y$, then we may think of~$G$ as a bipartite graph whose vertex set~$V(G)$ is the disjoint union of~$X$ and~$Y$, and whose edge set is~$E(G)=G$.
 We write $\Gamma(X,Y)$ for the power set of~$X\times Y$, viewed as the collection of all such bipartite graphs.